content top

 (4) Domestic or International Arbitration: Arbitration, which occurs in India and have all the parties within India is termed as Domestic Arbitration.
 An Arbitration in which any party belongs to other than India and the dispute is to be settled in India is termed as International Arbitration.

-(5) Foreign Arbitration: When arbitration proceedings are conducted in a place outside India and the Award is required to be enforced in India, it is termed as Foreign Arbitration
+(5) International Arbitration: When arbitration proceedings are conducted in a place outside India and the Award is required to be enforced in India, it is termed as Foreign Arbitration.

 Who can refer to Arbitration?